-- A. He/she who misses two consecutive meetings or three meetings throughout his/her term of office without a reasonable excuse given to the President will risk impeachment. - B. He/she who is suspended or expelled from the college will be subject to impeachment at the will of the Senate. - C. By the judgment of the Student Senate, anyone who does not act in the best interest of those who entrust him/her to hold office will also risk impeachment.
+- A. Anyone who misses two consecutive meetings or three meetings throughout their term of office without a reasonable excuse given to the President will risk impeachment. - B. Anyone who is suspended or expelled from the College will be subject to impeachment at the will of the Senate. - C. By the judgment of the Student Senate, anyone who does not act in the best interest of those who entrust them to hold office will also risk impeachment.